-- you stopped receiving the disability element of Working Tax Credit within the last eight weeks, and you are now making another claim, and - in your earlier claim you satisfied description 2, 3 or 4 on pages 4 and 5. - 1.
-You are currently receiving one of the following benefits: - Disability Living Allowance - Attendance Allowance - Industrial Injuries Disablement Benefit, with Constant Attendance Allowance for you - War Disablement Pension, with Constant Attendance Allowance or Mobility Supplement for you - a vehicle provided under the Invalid Vehicle Scheme. - 2.
-For at least one day in the last six months, you have received one of the following: - Incapacity Benefit at the short-term higher rate or long-term rate - Severe Disablement Allowance - Income-based Jobseeker's Allowance, with a Disability Premium or Higher Pensioner Premium for you - Income Support, with a Disability Premium or Higher Pensioner Premium for you - Council Tax Benefit, with a Disability Premium or Higher Pensioner Premium for you - Housing Benefit, with a Disability Premium or Higher Pensioner Premium for you.
+- 1. You are currently receiving one of the following benefits: - Disability Living Allowance - Attendance Allowance - Industrial Injuries Disablement Benefit, with Constant Attendance Allowance for you - War Disablement Pension, with Constant Attendance Allowance or Mobility Supplement for you - a vehicle provided under the Invalid Vehicle Scheme. - 2.
+For at least one day in the last six months, you have received one of the following: - Employment and Support Allowance (ESA) where you have received this allowance for 28 weeks or more or you have received Statutory Sick Pay (SSP) followed by ESA for a combined period of 28 weeks or more (see Note 1 on page 5) - Incapacity Benefit at the short-term higher rate or long-term rate - Severe Disablement Allowance - Income-based Jobseeker's Allowance, with a Disability Premium or Higher Pensioner Premium for you - Income Support, with a Disability Premium or Higher Pensioner Premium for you - Council Tax Benefit, with a Disability Premium or Higher Pensioner Premium for you - Housing Benefit, with a Disability Premium or Higher Pensioner Premium for you.